-- (a) The PIC shall comply with the relevant laws, regulations and procedures of the States in which the aircraft is operated. - (b) If an emergency situation which endangers the safety of the aircraft or persons necessitates the taking of action which involves a violation of local regulations or procedures, the PIC shall: - (1) Notify the appropriate local Authority without delay; - (2) Submit a report of the circumstances, if required by the State in which the incident occurs; and - (3) Submit a copy of this report to the State of Operator if an AOC or State of Register if in general aviation. - (c) Each PIC shall submit reports specified in paragraph (b) to the Authority within 10 days in the form prescribed.
+- (a) The PIC shall comply with the relevant laws, regulations and procedures of the States in which the aircraft is operated. - (b) If an emergency situation that endangers the safety of the aircraft or persons necessitates the taking of action that involves a violation of local regulations or procedures, the PIC shall: - (1) Notify the appropriate local Authority without delay; - (2) Submit a report of the circumstances, if required by the State in which the incident occurs; and - (3) Submit a copy of this report to the State of the Operator of the AOC or to the State of Registry, in general aviation. - (c) Each PIC shall submit to the Authority within 10 days, on a form and in a manner prescribed by the Authority, the report specified in paragraph 8.5.1.2(b) of this subsection.